astroumd/PHYS265-spring24/code_project.md

-# PHYS265 Code Project (draft-4)
+# PHYS265 Code Project (draft-5)

 This *Code Project* is an alternative to taking the 3rd midterm exam on May 1st.
 In this project you will select a (python based) open source project.
-It is your task to evaluate this software package by using it (not reproducing it) and writing a report.  **Due date will also be May 1st.**
+It is your task to evaluate this software package by using it (not reproducing it) and writing a report.
+**Due date will be Thursday, May 2nd, at the usual 11.59pm time**

 You will need to learn how to install and use it, show some results and one or more figures to illustrate your findings.
 All of this will be summarized in a report presented in PDF.
-You also need to show your code examples how you exercised the code, and a README file to make your findings reproducable.
+You also need to show your code example(s) how you exercised the code, and a README file to make your findings reproducable.

 NOTE: We will use a new folder **code3** inside your existing github